 But I still have a question: what about heating efficiency?
 When I bought my new woodstove, the brochure (and owner's manual) claimed an

-The short answer: Heating efficiency isn't even included in the EPA's emissions testing protocol.
+Until recently, heating efficiency wasn't even included in the EPA's emissions testing protocol.
 For that reason, the following disclaimer

 *NOT TESTED FOR EFFICIENCY.
 THE VALUE INDICATED IS FOR SIMILAR WOOD HEATERS.